Continuous positive airway pressure (CPAP)

 Continuous positive airway pressure (CPAP) is a treatment for obstructive sleep apnoea.

-A CPAP machine holds your airway open by gently blowing air into your breathing passages (nose, throat and ‘airways’) at a set pressure.
-This prevents the pauses in your breathing and helps you sleep better.
-A doctor or nurse will set the pressure level for you.
+A CPAP machine holds your airway open by gently applying positive pressure to your breathing passages (nose, throat and ‘airways’) at a set pressure.
+This prevents them from collapsing and will decrease the changes and the pauses in your breathing and help you sleep better.
+A healthcare provider will set the pressure level for you but a comprehensive review should be done first.

-The air is delivered through a mask.
+The air pressure is delivered through a mask.
 Masks come in different shapes and sizes.
-They may just cover your nose or both your nose and mouth.
+They may just cover your nose, or both your nose and mouth.
+The therapist setting the treatment up for you will try to find one with the best fit and comfort level.

-Both forms of CPAP have been shown to effectively treat sleep apnoea
+There are 2 forms of CPAP that have been shown to effectively treat sleep apnoea.

-CPAP is a safe and effective treatment for people with sleep apnoea.
-You should sleep better after using it.
-Treatment often improves how well you function in the day, with better concentration and improved behaviour in children
+CPAP is a safe and effective treatment for people with obstructive sleep apnoea.
+You should sleep better after using it throughout your sleep, although it will take some time to get used to the mask and the sound on the machine.
+Treatment should improve how well you function in the day, with better concentration and improved behaviour in children

-To get the best benefit, you need to use CPAP every night, for the whole time you are asleep.
+To get the best benefit, you need to use CPAP all night, every night – for the whole time you're asleep.

 CPAP is not a cure and sleep apnoea will return if you stop using CPAP or don't use it correctly.

-CPAP will stop your sleep apnoea straight away.
+Properly set up CPAP treatment will stop your obstructive sleep apnoea straight away.
 You might start to feel better on the day after your first night of using it effectively.
 But some people find it takes a bit longer.

 It might take some time for both you and your partner to get used to CPAP.
 At first, you might not be able to use it for the whole night.
-This is common.
-It's better to build up use slowly than to try very hard too early and give up.
+This is common, and the main issue is getting used to wearing the mask.
+The more time you spend using this the better.
+However, it's better to build up use slowly than to try very hard too early and give up.
 Be patient with yourself and with the device.
+Sometimes it may need repeated readjustment of the pressure and/or the mask by your sleep therapist.

-These side effects can usually be prevented or controlled by simple measures like using a nasal spray or adjusting the size or fit of the mask.
+These side effects can usually be prevented or controlled by simple measures such as using a nasal spray or adjusting the size or fit of the mask.
+It's important not to have your mask strapped too tightly.

 Need help now?